AbdoKhaled95/AbdoKhaled95/README.md

 <br>

-- 🌱 I’m currently working as a Front-end devloper at Montsher.
+- 🌱 I’m currently working as a Front-end devloper at I-SOFT INTL.

 - 📫 How to reach me **abdokhaled270619@gmail.com**

-- 📫 Education: - 9-months Diploma, Route academy (Aug-2022)

 <br>